Ritchie3/-DSMR-reader_P1_espHome/README.md

 You need some kind of [hardware inverter]. i used a 7404 chip: SN74HC04N (https://en.wikipedia.org/wiki/Inverter_(logic_gate)) because the UART component doesn't support inverting the signal with a software setting.
 I read that the ESP32 does have this inverter function, but ESP32 doesn't like my espHome setup for some reason.

+I drew my pcb with easyEDA and ordered it from the attached company JLCPCB.
+Project files are here: [oshwlab.com](https://oshwlab.com/ritchieh83/dsrm)

+The case was 3D printed. you can find the files in the folder 'Casing'.

 The board is powered by the smart meter, so no external powersuply is needed.

 ## Schema